 Fear clutched at my throat, stealing my breath with boney fingers, a fear powerful, familiar and old.
 I have spoken to you of this, beloved, in those early stolen afternoons, when youthful elation still made happiness seem possible.
 Where others saw glory and majesty in the setting sun, where the romantic saw their melancholy embodied in the colors before dusk (oh, how dramatically you sighed, I remember!), where all saw beauty, I ever saw just dread and the coming of darkness.
 I saw the silencing of hope, the stillness of joy, and an urge would besiege me, to flee, to run in the opposite direction, as if running east would help me meet the sun the earliest.
 It was so in my vision as well.

 My penitent prayers were halted, my eyes stuck right on the line where the magenta sky turned to black without end.
 The wind fell silent, as did my thoughts, drowned by the presence of a terror I could not see, and I could hear nothing but my own breaths, hasted as if they were my last.
 Yet, for all the intensity of the dread that shook my body, there was no threat, no crux behind its hold over me, save, perhaps a force of custom before every sunset ever witnessed.
-The Vespers prayers reached me once more, softly, distant, whispered almost from another world, and I recognized the hymns and their meaning.
+The Vespers prayers reached me once more, softly, distant, whispered almost from another world, and I recognized the verses and their meaning.
 And at last His will was known to me and I knew my fear without reason to be the awe before His presence and my urge to flee to be His call.

 Three are the Paths of Pilgrimage of our faith: the Path of Blood, from Velonest, the birthplace of Saint Nicholas the Martyr, to his resting place in Königstadt , taken usually by the Crimson Monks and those faithful that pray for an end to a loved one’s suffering; the Path of Spears, from the shores of the Bitter Sea to the Mount of Zahn, where Saint Gheorg slew the Beast, taken by faithful warriors and the Sicarii.
 And finally, the greatest, the Path of Penance, from Argem to the Claustrine, taken only once per one hundred years, on the century anniversary of the Transiens Tenebris.